swdavey/mysqlrouter/README.md

 Retype new password:
 passwd: all authentication tokens updated successfully.
 ```
-In the example above the password used was MyPa55wd! - this will be use when we come to create the cluster.
+In the example above the password used was MyPa55wd! - this will be used by Pacemaker to authenticate the nodes to the cluster and each other (see below).

 Now start the pcsd service **on each MySQL Router node** in order that we can create the cluster.
 Assuming the start is successful then enable the service so that it automatically restarts on a reboot.
 ```